fvaleri/strimzi-debugging/sessions/003/README.md

 more efficient, because we don't need to send the schema with each message and numbers can be stored in their more efficient binary representation.

-It is less obvious why we may need a central schema registry.
+It is less obvious why we may need a **central schema registry**.
 Why would you want to add this complexity to your architecture?
 Why not simply agree on a message schema, put it in shared library and live with that?
 Distributing schemas is easy when we have few clients that we control, but it becomes challenging when we have lots of clients and some of them are by third party.
 In addition to distribution, we also need to evolve these schema safely in a backwards